Spring and Summer 2020 Data Collection Suspended

 The Composition Program has created this page to guide and support instructors of ENGL1105 and ENGL1106 through the Pathways Assessment process.
 Pathways is the name of Virginia Tech’s General Education Program (i.e., courses that assure broad-based fluencies across foundational learning experiences in a variety of disciplines).
 The Composition Program’s compliance with this assessment initiative is essential to maintaining the program’s favorable standing with routine accreditation processes in accordance with the Southern Association of Colleges and Schools (SACS).

-- Overview of the Pathways Assessment process
+Review of the Pathways Assessment Process

 How to Prepare and Submit Pathways Assessment Data